Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 As expected the JVM does plenty of syscalls too, e.g. when logging something

-or persisting a (unified) log file.
+on stdout or persisting a (unified) log file.

 Essentially,